 Open source that developers add to your code but don’t declare in package manifests

-Open source in languages like C and C++ where no package manager is used
+Open source in languages like C and C++ that don’t use package managers

-Open source built into containers without use of a package manager
+Open source built into containers without the use of a package manager

-In addition, these solutions often provide inaccurate results for transitive dependencies and components where the package declaration does not specify a single version to include in the build.
+In addition, these solutions often provide inaccurate results for transitive dependencies and components where the package declaration doesn’t specify a single version to include in the build.

-By combining file system information with build process monitoring, Black Duck provides visibility into open source components not tracked by a package manager as well as component and version verification for dynamic and transitive dependencies.
+By combining our proprietary codeprint analysis with dependency analysis, Black Duck provides visibility into open source components not tracked by a package manager, as well as component and version verification for dynamic and transitive dependencies.

 Simple integration into your CI/CD pipeline